walmartlabs/generator-release/README.md

 This should be manually edited to ensure that only relevant content is display and any additional gotchas and upgrade concerns noted.
 If the `$EDITOR` environment variable is setup the generator will automate the checkin of the updated notes.

+**Additional options**:
+* `--dry-run` — finds the changes that will be recorded and log to the console rather than disk.
+* `--rebuild` - specifes that we want to create notes for the existing version

 ### Releasing